 With a deep financial heritage deriving from the establishment of its International Financial Services Centre in the 1980s, Ireland has long been a jurisdiction of choice in which to undertake sophisticated financial transactions and is home both to global financial market participants and indigenous participants focused on global financial markets.
-That heritage and connection has increasingly led those participants to choose Irish law to govern their financial transactions and the Irish courts to preside over any related disputes.
+Those participants have increasingly chosen Irish law to govern their financial transactions and the Irish courts to preside over any related disputes.

-Irish law and the Irish courts are now a very real option for derivatives market participants, regardless of whether there is any other Irish element to their derivatives transactions.
+This is a significant vote of confidence from the preeminent representative body of the global derivatives industry for Irish law as a governing law of choice of, and the Irish courts as a forum for determination of disputes in respect of, OTC derivatives contracts.
+Irish law and the Irish courts are now a very real option for OTC derivatives market participants, regardless of whether there is any other Irish element to their derivatives transactions.

-Why choose Irish Law and Irish lawyers for EU Derivatives Contracts
+Why choose Irish Law and the Irish Courts for OTC Derivatives contracts?

 Sophisticated, specialised court system: Disputes relating to derivatives documents are likely to be determined by Ireland’s Commercial Court in the first instance.
 Its stringent case management procedures, tight timelines and close monitoring of compliance with orders and deadlines ensure that proceedings, which are undertaken in the English language, proceed expeditiously and in a cost-efficient manner.